DONATE

 Our campaign to save the vaquita – a species of porpoise – is part of our ongoing work to save whales, dolphins and porpoises.

-For more than three-and-a-half decades, EIA has fought to save whales, dolphins and porpoises.
+For more than four decades, EIA has fought to save whales, dolphins and porpoises.
 Our campaigns and investigations have enabled us to build up an in-depth knowledge of the issues involved and an extensive network of like-minded organisations around the world.

 Our undercover investigators, campaigners and intelligence teams gather information about the extent of the threats to whales, dolphins and porpoises from commercial whaling and fishing to the dangers posed by marine plastic pollution, ship strikes and noise pollution.